Vintage Domino Sugar comparison Ad

 Key Takeaways

-• The ad attempts to reframe sugar as a lower-calorie option compared to fruit.
+- The ad positions sugar as a lower-calorie option compared to a medium apple.

 Additional Insights